 In 2005, I originated the role of Clay in Justin Tanner’s hit comedy OklahomO! at Third Stage in Burbank.
 More credits include: Miss June in Ken Roht’s 99–cent only Calendar Girl Competition at Bootleg Theater, Tennessee Williams in Roman Nights at Will Geer Theatricum Botanicum, the revival of OklahomO! at Celebration Theatre, sketch-comedy cabaret GravityWorks at DragonFly directed by Russell Boast, Abe in Of The Father and Of The Son, and with the brilliant STUPID SONGS LA troupe, performing all brand new, self-written comedy songs at The Groundlings Theatre and Rockwell Table & Stage.

 Film, TV & web series credits include, The Inspectors (CBS), Shameless (Showtime), Criminal Minds: Suspect Behavior (CBS), series regular in Justin Tanner’s AVE 43, El Gallo, 3 Geezers, VITI, The Redwoods, Sledge: The Untold Story, Bill Viola’s The Raft (commissioned by the Athens Olympic Arts Festival), Mind of Mencia (Comedy Central) and Head Cases (Fox).

-I currently live in Atlanta, GA and am going on 10–years in remission from Stage IV Burkitt’s Lymphoma.
+I currently split my time between LA and ATL, and am going on 12–years in remission from Stage IV Burkitt’s Lymphoma.
 During chemo, I created a photo-journal of self-portraits called in the face of it all – or how I entertained myself while going through chemo (to view – click HERE).